Walks

 WalkID: 5625

-5-6 Apr (Sat-Sun) 2025: GNW COWAN TO BROOKLYN (M) I’ve decided to split a longer walk into two shorter weekend walks to make it more accessible, as the terrain, coupled with the heat and distances, has been a bit intense.
+5-6 Apr (Sat-Sun) 2025: GNW COWAN TO BROOKLYN (M-Exp) Reccie!!!
 Day 1 Cowan Station to Govett’s Ridge via Jerusalem Bay.
 7.5km.
 Govett’s Ridge is a nice flat ridge with views over Cowan Creek and the Hawkesbury River.
 We will continue along the ridge to Taffy’s Rock and Taffy’s lookout (keeping an eye out for a campsite) and see if we can find a route down to one of the bays for a swim.
 Day 2 Govett’s Ridge to Brooklyn via Brooklyn Dam.
 Another opportunity for a swim at the dam before heading down to the station to catch the train back to Cowan Station.
 10.5km Total over weekend Approx 18km.
 679m ascents, 876m descents.
 Please email or call the home phone 0296244637 with any questions.
 Limit: 8.
 Map: Cowan 1:25000.

 Introduction Walk